-For this list I stuck to 20th Century Marvel movies, so I didn’t mention any of the 21st Century disappointments; but that doesn’t mean the likes of Man-Thing (2005), Elektra (2005), or Ghost Rider: Spirit of Vengeance (2012) are off the hook – they’re bloody awful too.
-So, if you’re trying to avoid real stinkers all-round, you should also give these three a hard pass!
+For this list I stuck to 20th Century Marvel movies, so I didn’t mention any of the 21st Century disappointments; but that doesn’t mean the likes of Man-Thing (2005), Elektra (2005), Ghost Rider: Spirit of Vengeance (2012), or Morbius (2022) are off the hook – they’re bloody awful too.
+So, if you’re trying to avoid real stinkers all-round, you should also give these four a hard pass!

-Anyway, the next time you sit down to watch Avengers: Endgame or one of the many good Marvel films, just imagine what the MCU could have been like, if the Marvel films/TV movies listed above had been a little more successful.
+Anyway, the next time you sit down to watch Spider-Man: No Way Home, X-Men: Days of Future Past, Blade II or one of the many good Marvel films, just imagine what the landscape could have been like, if the Marvel films/TV movies listed above had been a little more successful.
 We could have had endless ‘70s-style Doctor Strange movies…

 …and what a terrible thing that would have been.